 One of the methods we consider to estimate CU status for proportion-based LRPs relies on a method of rapidly assessing CU status using multidimensional algorithms.
 We implement this approach using the Salmon Scanner that has recently been developed by DFO’s State of the Salmon Program (Pestal et al., in prep).
 The Salmon Scanner is intended to support implementation of Canada’s WSP by approximating the outcomes of full WSP Integrated Status Assessments on a more regular basis than the time-intensive WSP assessment approach allows.
 The Salmon Scanner was developed using Classification and Regression Tree (CART) analyses to create algorithms and decision trees that approximate the status of the integrated assessments.
 Data inputs and outcomes from previous WSP assessment processes were used in the CART analyses: Fraser River sockeye, Interior Fraser coho, and Southern BC Chinook (DFO 2015, 2016, 2018; Grant et al. 2020).
-The algorithm was further ground-truthed with data and local expertise on assessed status for Fraser River Chum and Pink Salmon (Pestal et al. in prep ). .
+The algorithm was verified with data and local expertise on assessed status for Fraser River Chum and Pink Salmon (Pestal et al. in prep ).
 Briefly, the scanning tool uses a decision tree to estimate CU status based on data type, quality, abundance, and trends (e.g., Figure 2.1).
 As with other methods, an expert review of rapid status results for each CU is intended to be incorporated into application of this tool (S. Grant, pers. comm.).
 When using this method in the case study, we took the outputs of the algorithms at face value and did not confirm them based on expert opinion.
 In practice, results from Salmon Scanner will be validated against local expertise when implemented annually (S. Grant, pers. comm.).

 \begin{landscape} \end{landscape}